Harvard University logo

 Harvard Medical School

-One of the oldest medical schools in the U.S., founded in 1782, renowned for scientific research and its network of flagship teaching hospitals.
+The third-oldest medical school in the United States, founded in 1782 and renowned for scientific research and leading teaching hospitals.

 ✝️